Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 date = 2024-01-08
 +++

-These are notes taken in RPI's Physics 1150 class, relating to introductory classical dynamics.
+These are notes taken in RPI's Physics 1150 class, relating to introductory classical dynamics - essentially, Newtonian mechanics.
 Make sure to read the [calculus series](@/calculus-series.md) first as these notes are calculus-heavy.

 <!-- more -->